 You can also use security ratings to monitor changes to the vendor’s security posture over time.
 If security risk creeps into the relationship, you can share findings with the vendor so they can take steps to remediate the issue.

 Cloud consumption can create visibility blind spots.
 In fact, the Oracle/KPMG study found the biggest cloud security challenges organizations must overcome are a lack of visibility into software vulnerabilities and misconfigured cloud services that expose servers to cyber risk.
-Unfortunately, traditional security audits and cyber security assessments don’t always scale into the cloud (particularly multi-cloud environments), making it hard to discover how secure your cloud-hosted assets are.
+Unfortunately, traditional cyber security audits and cyber security assessments don’t always scale into the cloud (particularly multi-cloud environments), making it hard to discover how secure your cloud-hosted assets are.

 Instead, consider adding attack surface monitoring technology to your cyber security audit checklist.
 By continuously analyzing your cloud environment, you can quickly identify your organization’s cloud assets and any gaps in your security controls.
 You can also identify areas of concentrated risk, such as a misconfigured web application firewall, and prioritize that asset for remediation.
 The technology even reveals hidden security issues that may be lurking in shadow IT.